Good Nonsense

 Along the way we dive into —

-One wish Samira would make to improve the social sector
+And one wish Michael would make to improve the social sector

 It’s practical, it’s honest, and (as always) there’s good nonsense along the way.
 If you know a nonprofiteer we should invite on the show, let us know at hello@goodnonsense.org!